1-Franko-1/FCode/README.md

-FCode is an open-source text editor
+FCode is an open-source code editor

 WARNING!
 FCode open-source will be updated untill full 1.0.0 relase!